Explicit Non-Abelian Gerbes with Connections: Examples: Principal bundles as adjusted higher principal bundles

 \section{Examples: Principal bundles as adjusted higher principal bundles}

-As an example, let us explain how ordinary principal $\sfG$-bundles with connection for $\sfG$ some Lie group can be seen as principal 2-bundles with adjusted connection and structure 2-group the adjusted crossed module of Lie groups $\caL\sfG\cong\sfG_{\rm cm}$, see~\eqref{eq:definitionLieGroupLieCrossed} and~\eqref{eq:crossedModuleLg}.\footnote{Note that in the case of $\sfG_{\rm cm}$, condition~\eqref{eq:fakeCurvatureConditionFromTriangle} is trivial, and there is no need to impose a fake-curvature condition.}
+As a very instructive example, let us explain how ordinary principal $\sfG$-bundles with connection for $\sfG$ some Lie group can be seen as principal 2-bundles with adjusted connection and with the structure 2-group given by the adjusted crossed module of Lie groups $\caL\sfG\cong\sfG_{\rm cm}$, see~\eqref{eq:definitionLieGroupLieCrossed} and~\eqref{eq:crossedModuleLg}.\footnote{Note that in the case of $\sfG_{\rm cm}$, condition~\eqref{eq:fakeCurvatureConditionFromTriangle} is trivial, and there is no need to impose a fake-flatness condition.}

+In this example of a special adjustment, we will see in particular the freedom involved in choosing and adjustment (in particular, adjustments are not unique) and how the equivalence of differential cocycles works in the case of $P$-flat connections.

+Beyond its instructive value, this example also underlies the later discussion of string structures in \ref{sec:stringBundlesWithConnection}.